nsahuastro/MainpipeNS/README.md

 ## 13. Contact / Notes

 - This pipeline is part of a pretraining dataset preparation for LLM foundation model.
-- contact nsahu.astro@gmail.com for any questions or suggestions.
+- contact nsahu.astro@gmail.com for any questions or feedback.